oktadev/okta-blog/_source/_posts/2021-10-27-k8s-api-server-oidc.md

 ## Set up an Okta OIDC application and authorization server

-You can achieve OIDC login for the cluster by creating a simple OIDC application with Okta either using the Okta CLI or the Admin console.
+You can achieve OIDC login for the cluster by creating a simple OIDC application with Okta either using the Okta CLI or the Admin Console.
 But with an OIDC application alone, you would have to use the client secret to authenticate from kubectl or any other client library.
 Which does not scale and is not better than default k8s authentication mechanisms as you won't have granular controls over users and roles.
 For a more helpful setup, we would need an OIDC application and an authorization server with customized claims and policies for Kubernetes.
 This way, we can make use of Okta to manage users and permissions as well.

 There are multiple ways to set up an OIDC application and authorization server in Okta.
 If you prefer to do this via a GUI, then follow the **Configure Your Okta Org section** from [this article](/blog/2021/10/08/secure-access-to-aws-eks#configure-your-okta-org) to do it via the Okta Admin Console.